abbaselmas/CUES/README.md

-# Towards Efficient 3D Reconstruction from UAV Imagery: Evaluation of OpenCV Feature Detection, Description and Matching Combinations

-Author: Abbas Elmas
-PhD Thesis - Computer Vision and Photogrammetry
-Supported by: TÜBİTAK BİDEB 2211-A National PhD Scholarship Program
+# A Novel Composite Unsupervised Efficiency Score for Objective Performance Evaluation of Feature Matching Pipelines in UAV Photogrammetry

+Author: A.Abbas ELMAS, Barış ATA

 This repository contains experimental framework, datasets, evaluation outputs, and interactive visualizations for comprehensive evaluation of OpenCV feature detection, description, and matching algorithm combinations for UAV-based 3D reconstruction.